SilasStokes/silasstokes.github.io/docs/_posts/2024-03-03-pass-multiple-quick-action-objects-into-macos-shortcuts-with-python.md

 ![image of shortcuts where the use as quick action button is pointed at by a red arrow](/assets/images/2024-03-03-pass-multiple-quick-action-objects/receiving-input-to-shortcut.png)

-py-imessage-shortcut uses this to pass a dictionary to the `send-imessage` shortcut.
-Since the input has to be a file, first the package writes the dictionary to a json file, then it runs the shortcut passing the file, then in the shortcut it has updated to the quick action input to be of type text which allows it to be parsed as a dictionary with the `Set variable` action, where the `to` clause is set to the Quick Action Input interpretted as a dictionary and with key for the value wanted written in.
+`py-imessage-shortcut` uses this to pass a dictionary to the `send-imessage` shortcut.
+Since the input has to be a file, first the package writes the dictionary to a json file which has its path passed to the `shortcuts` command using the `--input-path` flag.
+Then, in the Shortcuts App, the quick action input is set to type text.
+This allows the Quick Action Object to be parsed as a dictionary with the `Set variable` action.
+The `Set Variable` action needs the `to` clause is set to the key of the value to be extracted from the dictionary.
+Did that make sense?
 Here's the python and a screenshot from the shortcut:

 ```python
 with open(TEMP_FILE_PATH, 'w') as f: